At the time of application students must:

 Students in any science or engineering field are eligible to apply and potential host labs are available within the School of Engineering or School of Natural Sciences at Rice University.
 For more details, see our Potential Research Host Labs page.

 Students cannot apply for placement into the School of Architecture.
-Architecture is a separate school/faculty at Rice University and does not participate in this.
+Architecture is a separate school/faculty at Rice University and does not participate in this program.
 Architecture and non-STEM students should review our Other Related Programs for Japanese Students page.

 When reviewing applications, the program seeks to select students who: